hyp0th3rmi4/protobuf-dynamic-serde/README.md

 ## Notes

 - This is a __work in progress__ and not production code.
-- The Java consumer uses the same philosophy implemented for the parsing behaviour in Go, but the generation of the JSON is manual and yet to be completed.
-It works for simple types.
+- The Java consumer uses the same philosophy implemented for parsing in Go, but uses a custom JSON converter that has incremental support:
+  - Can parse message with simple types (primitive protobuf types)
+  - Can parse repeated and map fields
+  - Can parse composed messages (messages with non primitive types, but other defined messages)